-Michael Mikulka is currently Visiting Assistant Professor of Theory and Composition at Southwestern University.
-His music has been performed throughout the United States and internationally, including by members of the New York Philharmonic, Dallas Symphony Orchestra, Seattle Symphony, Vancouver Symphony Orchestra, and New Jersey Symphony Orchestra, by performance faculty at several universities, by founding members of the Canadian Brass and the Kronos Quartet, and by acclaimed flutist Robert Dick.
-Michael has been named a winner or finalist 32 times in composition contests and calls for scores.
+Michael Mikulka's music has been performed throughout the United States and abroad, including by members of the New York Philharmonic, Cleveland Symphony Orchestra, Dallas Symphony Orchestra, Seattle Symphony, Vancouver Symphony Orchestra, and New Jersey Symphony Orchestra, by performance faculty at universities across the country, and by founding members of the Canadian Brass, Mnozil Brass, and the Kronos Quartet.
+He has been named a winner or finalist 33 times in composition contests and calls for scores.
+Michael currently teaches Music Theory, Composition, and Horn at Austin Community College and teaches private horn lessons in Pflugerville ISD.

 Michael completed his DMA in Composition at the University of Texas, where he studied with Donald Grantham, Russell Pinkston, and Yevgeniy Sharlat.
 He completed his MM in Composition at Central Michigan University, where he studied with David Gillingham, and he received his undergraduate degree in Music Education from Rutgers University.

-Michael is a horn player, and he most recently studied with Pat Hughes.
+As a horn player, Michael most recently studied with Pat Hughes.
 He previously studied with Douglas Lundeen and Amy Larkey-Emelianoff.
 While pursuing his doctoral degree, Michael performed as a member of the University of Texas Wind Ensemble, Symphony Orchestra, and Horn Choir.
 Michael frequently performs solo and chamber compositions by living composers, including the October 2018 premiere of David Carlton Adams' "Concerto for Horn and Chamber Orchestra".
 Michael's book A Practical Method for Horn Multiphonics has been widely praised by new music experts and brass pedagogues.

 primarily of playing sports and catching literally tens of thousands of fish, he now spends much of his free time cooking,